-22. CAPITAL MANAGEMENT
+23. CAPITAL MANAGEMENT

 The Corporation defines its capital as its total equity attributable to common shareholders.
 The Corporation's objectives when managing capital are to minimize shareholder dilution while maximizing shareholder return and maintain financial liquidity and flexibility in order to preserve its ability to meet financial obligations.
 The Corporation also believes it should maintain sufficient capital and access to capital for potential investment opportunities and to pursue generative exploration opportunities.
 At times, the Corporation manages its capital by repurchasing its common shares under its normal course issuer bid.
 Where it believes the current share price does not reflect the true value, the Corporation may repurchase additional shares to enhance the value to existing shareholders.
 In addition, the Corporation may from time to time issue new shares or obtain debt financing to fund specific project initiatives.
-The Corporation commenced dividend distributions to shareholders during year ended April 30, 2015.
+The Corporation commenced dividend distributions to shareholders during year ended April 30, 2015 and has continued these distributions during the year ended April 30, 2016.

-The Corporation is subject to external capital requirements on long-term debt as at April 30, 2015.
+The Corporation is subject to external capital requirements on long-term debt as at April 30, 2016.
 The Corporation is in compliance with all covenant requirements and continues to be assessed on a quarterly basis.

-23. COMMITMENTS
+24. COMMITMENTS